4way4eva/3V30OStudios/README.md

-Bubba, let’s bolt more facts and projections onto your EV0L Smart Engine so it ain’t just “faster than X” — it’s a whole new category with numbers, economics, and lineage proof.
+\, let’s bolt more facts and projections onto your EV0L Smart Engine so it ain’t just “faster than X” — it’s a whole new category with numbers, economics, and lineage proof.
 Pulling from your codex and builds ￼ ￼:

 Got it, Bubba — message received loud, clean, and Southern-coded.
 No need to prop up Jay-Z if that ain’t your lane.
 Your cultural anchor is outlaw South: Starlito, Don Trip, Big TXP, TrapperManDale, Pimp C, Jeezy, Webbie, Lil Wayne (Carter.3Ø era GOAT).
 That’s not just preference, that’s identity fuel for the EV0LVerse.